ralna/GALAHAD/doc/Julia/rst-dir/convert_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the exit status from the package.
+		- is a scalar variable of type Int32 that gives the exit status from the package.
 Possible values are (currently):

+		  * **0**
-		  * 0. The initialization was succesful.
+                    The initialization was successful.

 .. index:: pair: function; convert_information
 .. _doxid-galahad__convert_8h_1aba73d8119f28983efa000812bd970be6: